gael-millot/repertoire_profiler/README.md

 ## WHAT'S NEW IN

+#### v6.4

+Distances added in the returned productive_seq.tsv, now 3 histograms to help to set the distance threshold, many bugs fixed

 #### v6.3

 AA sequences added.
 Translation of the alignment_sequence column is added in the returned productive_seq.tsv and new aa.tsv file